dmbarbour/awelon/AboutAO.md

 The *import* section, before the first entry, is special.
 Syntactically, it is a space-separated sequence (where 'space' means SP or LF).
 Imports are loaded into the dictionary sequentially from left to right, replacing earlier definitions - trivially optimized to eliminate redundant processing.
 Imports are currenly located by searching the `AO_PATH` environment variable for a file named the same as the import plus a **.ao** suffix.
 Missing, cyclic, or ambiguous imports result in error.

-Imports and entries can be understood as patching a flat, tacit dictionary.

 ### Processing of AO Dictionary

-Whether a dictionary develops in a wiki-based programming environment or an AO dictionary file, may be processed in many ways:
+Independently of how a dictionary is maintained, it may be processed in several ways:

 * detect cyclic definitions and raise errors
-* detect definition of invalid words and raise errors
+* detect invalid definitions and parse errors
 * detect use of undefined words and raise errors
 * static analysis and typechecking for obvious errors
-* generate AMBC or ABC code for any given word
+* on demand, compile a word to AMBC or ABC
-* generate an 'optimized' dictionary
 * leverage naming conventions for ad-hoc roles:
 *   `test.foo` - automatic testing, more errors or warnings
 *   `doc.foo` - automatic documentation or reports